Apple’s idea of an apocalypse is a world without apps

 But some people on Twitter brought up how this might be a little insensitive, given the timing:

-And it is a bit technically and politically tone deaf, as on the one hand, Apple is misrepresenting technical infrastructure while depicting car crashes and chaos as a joke.
-This, in a world where cyber attacks and their potential aftermath are an increasingly real threat, not to mention actual terrorist attacks.
+And it is a bit technically and politically tone-deaf, as on the one hand, Apple is misrepresenting technical infrastructure while depicting car crashes and chaos as a joke.
+This, in a world where cyberattacks and their potential aftermath are an increasingly real threat, not to mention actual terrorist attacks.

 The ad also seems to have hints of Pepsi’s Kendall Jenner ad.